Genre/Tags: Policing, Gay Romance,

 Review:

-Even though the book cover above and rating are for book #3, Unstable Connections, this review briefly discusses the first three Valor and Doyle (audio)books – Temporary Partner, Elusive Relations, and Unstable Connections.
+Even though the book cover above and rating are for book #4, Inevitable Disclosure, this review briefly discusses and rates the first four Valor and Doyle (audio)booksTemporary Partner, Elusive Relations, Unstable Connections and Inevitable Disclosure

 Aslan Doyle is a Homicide detective and for reasons I may have overlooked, MPU and Homicide do not get along.
 Like, there is a deep dislike between the two divisions.
 Apparently there was a prequel and maybe that explained it… or maybe I slept through that bit.

-In book #1, Quaid has a boyfriend, Jack, who fools around on him.
+In book #1, Temporary Partner, Quaid has a boyfriend, Jack, who fools around on him.
 A lot.
 As established, Quaid comes from a household where’s there’s been a disappearance of a child, the mind goes to the worst places, and those families often break down at a higher rate than usual.
-His mum left after Juniper disappeared, so he’s been raised by a cop father who’s rigid and not tender.
-Jack and his behaviour fits as a partner for Quaid and also why Quaid stays.
+His mum left after Juniper disappeared, so he’s been raised by a cop father who’s rigid and certainly not tender.
+Jack and his behaviour fits as a partner for Quaid and also why Quaid stays in a toxic relationship.
 There is a crossover between Homicide and the MPU in this instalment and Quaid and Aslan are put together… which leads to them being closer.
 Aslan loves the grumpy scowl that Quaid gets on his face pretty quickly.
 He likes to remind him, ‘there it is,’ when Quaid gets surly face.
 Others see ‘leave me the fuck alone,’ but Aslan sees behind Quaid’s demeanour.
 He knows he’s insecure and hurting.
 Its hard to live in the shadow of a sister, trying to ease his father (in particular) by finding out what happened at a parade over thirty years ago when Juniper went missing.
 Also the effects of dealing with a perennially cheating boyfriend.
 This story was 4 stars with Russo’s narration at 5.

 Quaid is also dealing with ongoing jealousy, post Jack, I wish he’d get some therapy.
 Despite his own problem re: work, Aslan totally supports Quaid and reassures him regularly.
 Aslan nails boyfriend material in this book.
 Quaid made me a little pissy because he needed to just take a moment and ask Aslan how he was doing, just a check in, because Aslan is there for him.
 He does get a clue but the missing children/Juniper’s case is understandably a huge deal.
 He’d love to know for his dad and for himself.
-If it’s at all possible he’d like to get justice for his sister.
+If it’s at all possible, he’d like to get justice for his sister.
 It’s not easy with Juniper seeming so close now after thirty years but also feeling so far away.
 I felt more for Quaid than I did his dad, and that shouldn’t really be the case.
 Because of the subject matter there is quite a degree of emotion in this book.
 The romance is also moving along nicely.
 Like all the books so far, the title is really well suited to the story.
-This is also 5 stars for the writing and the narration.
+This is also 5 stars for the writing and the Nick J Russo’s narration

 Overview: